-Lawyers who have advertised on TV for a long time have noticed that it’s not working as well as it used to.
-Many lawyers have asked me why TV advertising is not what it used to be.
+Lawyers who have advertised on TV for a long time have noticed that it’s not working as well as it used to, and many lawyers have asked me why TV advertising is not what it used to be.

-Even worse, viewership for commercials is decreasing faster than for shows because many viewers can now skip commercials.
+Even worse, viewership for commercials is decreasing faster than for TV shows because many viewers can now skip commercials.

 The Daily Mail stated that an estimated 15%-20% of television viewers often fast-forward through the commercials.
 With the cost of the commercials going up and results going down, many lawyers and other advertisers are left wondering if it’s still worthwhile to advertise on TV.